 Coronavirus outbreak: Central government bans sale of liquor, tobacco during extended lockdown

 New Delhi, Apr 15: The central government has banned the sale of liquor and tobacco during the extended lockdown that was called by Prime Minister Narendra Modi on Tuesday.
-This move, by the Centre is to ensure social distancing is practiced to the fight against the coronavirus.
+This move, by the Centre is to ensure social distancing is practised to the fight against the coronavirus.

 In a list of directives that was released by the Ministry of Home Affairs on Wednesday, enforceable under the Disaster Management Act, 2005, the government banned the sale of liquor, tobacco and gutka.
 Also, the directives said that people who spit in public would be fined.